hafniatimes/hafniatimes.github.io/STYLE.md

 Delete the erroneous tweet—or reply to it with your corrective.
 Consider including an annotated screenshot of the old tweet in the new tweet.

+### Markup ###

+The correction text is placed a the bottom, but readers shouldn’t see them only when they’ve finished reading an article, as it will retroactively call the article into question.
+Place a notice at the top of an article alerting the reader to the existence of a correction or update at the bottom.
+Provide an internal link to navigate to the text from the notice.

+#### Corrections as Paragraphs vs Lists ####

+For corrections involving several errors, format the corrections as a list instead of a paragraph of multiple corrections; to use [a real correction example][nyt-correction]:

+##### Bad #####

+> An article last Sunday about new lodging options in Africa misstated the Canadian region where the winemaker Norman Hardie is based.
+It is Prince Edward County, Ontario, not the Niagara region.
+And the price for the trip offered with Mr. Hardie was given in the incorrect currency.
+The price is 6,975 Canadian, not U.S., dollars.

+##### Good #####

+> * An article last Sunday about new lodging options in Africa misstated the Canadian region where the winemaker Norman Hardie is based.
+It is Prince Edward County, Ontario, not the Niagara region.
+> * The price for the trip offered with Mr. Hardie was given in the incorrect currency.
+The price is 6,975 Canadian, not U.S., dollars.

 Other Resources
 ---------------
 * [Common Errors in English Usage][ceeu]